SulthanAbiyyu/latent-clustering/README.md

-> Disclaimer: This README more like experiments log than an actual README
+> Disclaimer: This README more like an experiments log than an actual README

 ### General Idea